 Above : Brain scans showing anatomical differences between the brain of a normal three-year-old and that of a three-year-old who has experienced early childhood trauma (extreme neglect).

 It is suggests that the SENSORY DEPRIVATION that the teenagers experienced as infants in the appalling conditions in which they were kept (‘caretakers’ worked in factory- like shifts and the infants might have up to 17 such carers each week, thus depriving them of sustained, one-to-one, loving contact), anatomically, adversely affected brain regions involved in :

 – cognitive processing

 Specifically, Which Brain Regions Were Damaged?

 PET scans (PET scans – or positron emission topography scans – are a type of brain scan) revealed that the main regions of the brain that were damaged by this early life neglect and deprivation were :

 – the amygdala

 – parts of the hippocampus

 The PET scan revealed that all of the above brain regions had abnormal activity in the teenagers who had lived in the Romanian orphanage during their early lives compared to the comparison group of teenagers.

-To read my eBook on how neglect and other forms of childhood trauma can affect the physical development of the brain, click on the image below:
+To read my eBook on how neglect and other forms of early childhood trauma can affect the physical development of the brain, click on the image below: